MODERN MIRACLES (Part 2: Speaking in Tongues)

 First, consider the context.
 In chapter 12, Paul lists the spiritual gifts and compels the Christians at Corinth not to be jealous or covet the spiritual gifts of others, because all Christians have a place in the service of the church.
 Paul ends with describing the most powerful gift of all.
 In chapter 13, Paul elucidates the gift of love as the most powerful and lasting gift from God, which all Christians can share.
 The spiritual gifts are nothing compared to the gift of love because the spiritual gifts will pass away when their purpose has been fulfilled (1 Cor.
 13:8-10), but love will endure forever. – The gifts will pass away.
 In chapter 14, Paul rebukes the Corinthian church for their misuse of the spiritual gifts and explains the proper use and purpose in specific comparison with the gift of prophecy. – How to use the gifts to serve their purpose.

 According to 1 Corinthians 14, God designates two purposes for speaking in tongues: to edify the church (vs. 1-6) and to show the evidence that the speaker has been blessed and testifies on behalf of God (vs. 22-25).
 If a person doesn’t use the gift for these purposes, then that person doesn’t need to be using it.
-Those that come to the services of the church and see several people ranting in several tongues and making a spectacle of themselves without any admonition or instruction from the speaker or interpreter will think these people are “mad” (vs. 23).
+Those that come to the services of the church and see several people ranting in incomprehensible tongues and making a spectacle of themselves without any admonition or instruction from the speaker or interpreter will think the Christians are “mad” (vs. 23).
 God obviously never wanted this spiritual gift to be used to bring confusion.
 If a person does not explain what is being spoken, then the ‘tongue’ is not being used as God has designated (1 Cor.
 14:19).

 Usage

-Mechanically speaking, modern performers who speak in tongues do not accurately represent the true spiritual gift of the first century.
-They are frauds!
 Firstly, the Greek word for “tongue” is γλῶσσα [glōssa] meaning language and instrument/organ of speech (Strong).
 The “tongues” mentioned in this chapter are foreign languages.
 Languages that those in the area would be “unlearned” (1 Cor.
 14:23).
 The miracle here is that those that could speak these foreign languages were never taught how to speak the language.

 Secondly, “the spirits of the prophets are subject to the prophets…” (vs. 32).
 The miracle workers of the first century could control their spiritual gifts; otherwise, how would they stop when Paul told them to be silent without an interpreter (vs. 28).
 Paul demands that unless the speaker could use an interpreter to teach the church the message of God, then the speaker was not using the gift properly and should be silent!